act-rules/act-rules.github.io/_rules/element-lang-matches-default-language-off6ek.md

 #### Inapplicable Example 4

-The first `p` element has a no [text with the same programmatic language][] because it has no content.
+The first `p` element has no [text with the same programmatic language][] because it has no content.

 ```html
 <html lang="en">